Your ultimate guide for making crispy skinned and super fluffy toaster oven baked potatoes. Enjoy one tonight!

 Rub each potato with a thin coating of olive oil (about 1/8 to 1/4 teaspoon) and place them on the toaster oven baking rack or cookie sheet you prepared earlier.

-Return potato topped rack to the preheated toaster oven and bake potatoes at 400º F for 45 minutes to 1 hour.
+Return potato topped rack to the preheated toaster oven and bake potatoes at 400º F for 45 minutes to an 1 hour or more for larger potatoes.

 Depending on their size your potatoes may take more or less time.
 Start checking for doneness around 40 minutes for smaller potatoes.